-Calling bibliophiles, it’s time for some book recommendations for adults and kids, as well as a book giveaway to surprise a reader with some of our wonderful new finds.
+Calling bibliophiles, it’s time for some book recommendations for adults and kids!
 We are so excited about many of the new books published this last year, and have learned so much.
 A great way to level up in life is to learn new things, a new skill, maybe even embark on a different and fulfilling new hobby (one that is almost as fun as reading, of course).
 So we were happy to review about 30 new books this spring and share our favorites with you to buy, gift, borrow from the library, whatever… just read them!

 I’ve shared our read aloud challenges before, as well as just completing a charity Read-A-Thon for our school (my sons were tasked with reading at least 20 minutes a day to raise money for their school via sponsors who proudly supported their efforts).
 We are starting another 21 Read Aloud Challenge from ReadAloud.org in June (we randomly do it ourselves throughout the year).
 We read fiction, graphic novels, biographies, comics, picture books, etc. because some genres my sons love, and some I insist they try out at least once 😉